Memories and Breakfast

 The cafe is on top.

-And the only one of the levels that opens to the deck and the rest of the Watchtower.
+It’s the most popular room in the house, and the only one of the levels that opens to the deck and the rest of the Watchtower.

-The other two floors are below the cafe.
+The other two floors are below the cafe, hidden in the stone of the mountain, yet still full of light.

-And the large meeting rooms are two levels down.
+The kitchen is one level below the cafe, and the large meeting rooms are two levels down.

-In the middle of each level are three stairs that lead to a raised transport platform.
+In the middle of each level are three stairs that lead to a raised transport platform, surrounded by a gazebo and covered in a cloud of light.

-With only a simple control to choose one of the other two floors.
+There’s a simple control to choose one of the other two floors.

 I’ve avoided the green room, except late at night when no one is around.

-The Jiku fear me, and they look at me as a strange, alien animal who hides in the skin of one of their friends.
+They look at me as a strange, alien animal who hides in the skin of one of their friends.

-But today I have no choice.
+Today I have no choice.

-I have to meet with Lina.
+I need to meet with Lina.

-She leads the Energy Weavers Guild.
+She leads the Energy Weavers Guild, my guild.

 Shazira has gone to get Lina.

-And I don’t want to taste the stares of the other Jiku while I wait.
+I don’t want to taste the stares of the other Jiku while I wait, so I wander to the other floors.

 The meeting level has a stone floor of forest green.

-And the floor is decorated with a large triangle, with lines of black stone that surround the green center.
+The floor is decorated with a large triangle, with lines of black stone that surround the green center.

 Three low tables stand at the end points of the triangle.